davidjosearaujo/re-android-reversing/docs/Report.md

 From that, we can see that the function is using java reflection to dynamically assign variables of Malicious class based on methods/classes names obtained from muchaspuchas file.

-`mapMuchasStringsToMethods` receives as an argument a byte array containing data from `cortina` file.
+The _mapMuchasStringsToMethods_ method receives as an argument a byte array containing data from _cortina_ file.
 It seems that it's loading a class based on the binary file.
-Based on that we decided to analyze as a next step, to analyze cortina file.
+Based on that we decided to analyze as a next step, to analyze the _cortina_ file.

 ### Exploring 'cortina'
-TODO
+TODO - Explain:
 1. Cortina is a DEX file with the package _travisscot_, we can confirm this by running `$ file cortina`
-2. Open `cortina.dex` in JADX.
+2. Open _cortina.dex_ in JADX.
-3. _travisscot_ is invoked at the end of the `mapMuchasPuchasToMethods` method.
+3. _travisscot_ is invoked at the end of the _mapMuchasPuchasToMethods_ method.
 4. _travisscot_ functions as a library that extends the main file with functionalities.

 ```java